jjkcharles/jjkcharles.github.io/_posts/2025-03-10-dotnet-aspire.md

 ### Hosting the Database

-For the database, I decided to use Containers, so I did something like,
+For the database, I decided to use containers, so I set it up like this:

 ```csharp
 var postgresDB = builder.AddPostgres("localPg", pgUsername, port:60123)